pulumi/docs/content/docs/using-pulumi/inspecting-infrastructure/index.md

 ### pulumi console

-The [pulumi console](/docs/cli/commands/pulumi_console/) command opens the current stack in the Pulumi Console, providing a graphica user interface to view and manage your Pulumi stack and resources.
+The [pulumi console](/docs/cli/commands/pulumi_console/) command opens the current stack in the Pulumi Console, providing a graphical user interface to view and manage your Pulumi stack and resources.
 From there, you can view detailed information about the stack such as its resources, outputs, and configuration values.

 {{< video title="Running the pulumi console command" src="https://www.pulumi.com/uploads/aws-cli-pulumi-console.mp4" autoplay="true" loop="true" >}}